 Research — Algorithm development

-Image: From arXiv:1403.2761, correlated predictions for the topological susceptibility and (inverse) auto-correlations of lattice QCD calculations, resulting from novel maximum-likelihood analyses of transitions between topological sectors.
+Image: From arXiv:1403.2761, correlated predictions for the topological susceptibility and (inverse) auto-correlations of lattice QCD calculations, obtained from a novel maximum-likelihood analysis of transitions between topological sectors.

 Related publications: arXiv:1403.2761, arXiv:0906.2813, arXiv:0902.0045, Bachelor thesis

-My research is only possible thanks to steady advances in numerical algorithms complementing improvements in computing hardware, and this work will become even more important in the future.
+My research relies on steady advances in numerical algorithms complementing improvements in computing hardware.

-A basic ingredient of lattice calculations is repeated solution of a linear system, Ax=b, where A is a large sparse matrix known as the Dirac operator.
-By "large", I mean that this matrix formally has millions of rows and millions of columns.
-Even though the matrix is sparse (most entries are zero), this is far too much data to store in a computer's memory.
-We use iterative techniques such as the conjugate gradient algorithm to solve this equation for x without explicitly writing down the full matrix A. It is this iterative calculation that must be performed repeatedly to evaluate the quark-line disconnected diagrams mentioned above.
+A basic ingredient of lattice calculations is repeated solution of a linear system, Ax=b, where A is a large sparse matrix.
+"Large" means that this matrix has millions of rows and millions of columns, involving far too much information to store in a computer's memory.
+"Sparse" means that most of its elements are exactly zero.
+Even storing only the relatively few non-zero matrix elements is outrageously inefficient.
+Instead, we use iterative methods such as the conjugate gradient algorithm to solve this equation for x without explicitly allocating memory for the full matrix A.

-In addition to working on projects that apply GPU computing and multigrid algorithms to reduce computational burdens, I have also performed research into the development of other improved algorithms [arXiv:0906.2813], though this work is a bit too specialized to discuss in detail here.
+I have performed research into the development of improved lattice fermion formulations with algorithms, .
 A final interesting aspect of this line of research is that it can provide an entry point into the field.
 We often use simple models to design and test improved techniques.
 These smaller-scale computational projects can be more tractable for beginners, while still providing significant benefits to the field as a whole.